Who wants pizza? Don’t forget to add the anchov…I mean, the PRINT!

 Yes, it’s YOU, you printed coupon, you!

-Maybe it’s a printed thing that gives us a percentage off or two for one.
+Maybe we opt for a printed coupon that gives us two for one.

 Two for one!